 However, you need to know first what happens when you suffer from cold.
 You suffer from a cold when a virus attaches to the lining of your nose and throat.
-The immunity system sends white blood cells to counter against these viruses, but tends to fail, considering they are weak enough to get defeated.
-Your nose and throat then become inflamed and makes plenty of mucus.
-With so much energy wasted in fighting the cold virus, you are left feeling fatigued, dizzy and miserable.
-A weak immune system and the virus can totally get you down.
-You must know that certain foods could invite more problems than resolving them.
+The immunity system sends white blood cells to counter these viruses but tends to fail, considering they are weak enough to get defeated.
+Your nose and throat then become inflamed and make plenty of mucus.
+With so much energy wasted in fighting the cold virus, you are left feeling fatigued, dizzy, and miserable.
+A weak immune system and the virus can get you down.
+You must know that certain foods could cause more problems than resolving them.

 - Dairy Products